 The 2019 Queensland sugarcane crush has commenced and our Senior Risk Specialist Alison Treston is encouraging farmers and the general public to be extra vigilant to avoid collisions with cane trains.

-“As farmers, we drive around six months of the year without the cane trains so extra awareness is needed,“ Alison said.
+“As farmers, we drive around six months of the year without these trains so extra awareness is needed,“ Alison said.

-“It’s a legal requirement to give way to cane trains at all times and it’s important to be reminded how dangerous they can be,” she said.
+“It is a legal requirement to give way to cane trains at all times and it is important to be reminded how dangerous they can be,” she said.

 “This can pose significant risks particularly early in the morning and late afternoon when the sun makes it harder to see,” Alison said.

-“Our message is to be aware, take extra care at all times and slow down when crossing the rail network.”
+“Our message is to stay alert for cane trains, take extra care at all times and slow down when crossing the rail network.”